Andy-Cuong/Tip-Time/README.md

 Tip Time - Solution Code
 =================================

-Starter code for the [Android Basics with Compose](https://developer.android.com/courses/android-basics-compose/course): Tip Time app.
+Solution code by learner for the [Android Basics with Compose](https://developer.android.com/courses/android-basics-compose/course): Tip Time app.

 Introduction
 ------------
 The Tip Time app contains various UI elements for calculating a tip, teaching about user input, and State in Compose.
+It also includes local (unit) test and instrumentation (UI) test.

 Pre-requisites